Kitson (store)

 Kitson is an upmarket department store chain whose head store is on Robertson Boulevard in Los Angeles, California.
 This store is well-known for celebrity spotting, especially by paparazzi.

 Company

 Kitson is a pop culture brand that was established in 2000 on Robertson Boulevard in Los Angeles, California.
 Kitson has a kids' store called Kitson Kids on Robertson and has other locations in Beverly Hills and the Pacific Palisades.

-The store carries a selection of clothing for adults and children as well as an assortment of gifts, toys, books, and art.

 Kitson has been featured in the movie The Bling Ring and Entourage.
-The store's 2020 holiday window displays purporting to call out hypocritical actions by political figures such as Gavin Newsom, Nancy Pelosi, Eric Garcetti as well as others all wearing Santa Hats went viral.
+The store's 2020 holiday window displays featuring political figures such as Gavin Newsom, Nancy Pelosi, Eric Garcetti as well as others all wearing Santa Hats went viral.
+Kitson offers exclusive jewelry and accessories by YouTuber HRH Collection, who is also known as Alexandra Peirce.
+Singer Lana Del Rey reportedly has purchased items from the store.